-There are a lot of applications of AutoCAD in Civil Engineering.
+There are a lot of applications for AutoCAD in Civil Engineering.

-Civil engineers undertake large scale projects like building of Roads, Bridges, industrial complexes and other infrastructural projects.
+Civil engineers undertake large scale projects like building Roads, Bridges, industrial complexes and other infrastructural projects.

 Using AutoCAD civil engineers can better design land development and water projects as they will understand how the project will perform, maintain data on it, and respond to change better.